 Growing the vast variety of healthy plants for all the different species at the zoos, and keeping down unwanted invasives is a challenge.
-Despite this, no pesticides at all are used on any of our estates, and to keep pests down we use biocontrol, such as lacewing or ladybird larvae to eat pest insects.
+To keep pests down we use biocontrol, such as lacewing or ladybird larvae to eat pest insects.

 Only minimal amounts of herbicides are used as a last resort for particularly resistant invasive species such as Japanese knotweed.
 These are applied in a very targeted way by injecting them directly into the weed plants, to reduce the amount of chemical reaching the soil.
 Otherwise, strimming and other mechanical control for weeds is used as much as possible.

-Because of the problems that fertilizers can cause in waterways, we keep fertiliser use to a minimum.
-None of the plants are grown with mineral based fertilisers, that contain unsustainably sourced fish bone and blood, or peat fertilisers, which destroys valuable peat habitats.
+Because of the problems that fertilizers can cause in waterways, we don't use fertiliser in the grounds of our Zoos.
+None of the plants are grown with mineral based fertilisers, that contain unsustainably sourced fish bone and blood, or peat based compost, which destroys valuable peat habitats.

 Water is another valuable resource we need to use sparingly.
-At the moment, we only have a rainwater harvesting system on one plant nursery roof, but this has harvested about 4000 litres of water so far.
 We do not need to water plants in the grounds much, by choosing species strategically and planting at the correct times of year, as well as relying on plants natural resilience.

-Traditional coppicing methods are used to keep the plants in the grounds producing regular supplies of new grazing material, and the team use plant material grown on-site to produce silage for the winter months.
+Traditional woodland management methods are used to keep the plants in the grounds producing regular supplies of new animal fodder, and the team use plant material grown on-site to produce leaf silage for the winter months.
 Silage involves the fermentation of plant matter, which produced lactic acid from microbial activity.
 This preserves the matter well and lactic acid is digestible by animals, providing a nutritious supply of food when plant growth is low.